-The Corporation shall disclose annually the compensation of each director and the percentage of total compensation taken in deferred share units (DSUs) by each director.
+The Corporation shall disclose annually the compensation of each director and the percentage of total compensation taken in DSUs (as defined in the Corporation's Share Unit Award Incentive Plan) by each director.
 The Corporation shall also disclose annually any changes in each director's equity ownership.

-K. EQUITY OWNERSHIP
+J. EQUITY OWNERSHIP

-The Board believes that management and directors should show their commitment to Pembina by owning shares in the Corporation, and implemented share ownership guidelines.
+The Board believes that management and directors should show their commitment to Pembina by owning shares in the Corporation, and implemented share ownership guidelines effective November 3, 2010, which were subsequently amended on October 8, 2013, February 26, 2014, February 22, 2018 and November 5, 2020.